-Many people decide to start a DCC layout while they operate a DC layout.
-Which should one do while making the transition from DC to DCC on a Unitrack layout.
+Many people decide to start a DCC layout while they operate a DC

 Many will be surprised to note that it only takes two wires to switch from DC to DCC.
 You need only connect the two wires from the DCC command station to your track to get started.
 You must also disconnect the DC power supply and use a power supply that is DCC friendly.The rest of the wiring need for DCC can be added over a period of time.
 The blocks you have in DC can be used on a DCC layout except you no longer need toggle switches as a train progresses from one block to another around a layout.